riquiofficial/taylor_hopkinson_challenge/readme.md

 ## Usage

-clone this repo and ensure you have the Bacend and Frontend dependancies installed above.
+clone this repo and ensure you have the Backend and Frontend dependancies installed above.

 `git clone https://github.com/riquiofficial/taylor_hopkinson_challenge.git`